archerydwd/blog/README.md

 ./init.sh start
 ```

-==
+=
 ###The End
-==

 That's all there is to it.
-This was my first self made (without a tutorial) application with Chicago Boss, so if you notice any problems or enhancements, please drop me a message.
+This was my first application with Chicago Boss, if you notice any errors or enhancements, please drop me a message.

 Thanks for reading and hopefully you learned something. :)